-Here is a diagramtic description of the BSS requirements linked to a boats LPG system.
-The numbers refer to the chapters and section in the BSS ECPs refered to in the link above.
+Here is a diagrammatic description of the BSS Requirements linked to a boats LPG system.
+The numbers refer to the chapters and section in the BSS ECPs referred to in the link above.

 How do we check your boat is free from gas leaks?

-For boat owners the simplest way of having that assurance is to install a bubble tester and use it routinely.
-The examiner can also use this device to check the system is gas tight too, if it is installed correctly.
+For boat owners the simplest way of having that assurance is to install a bubble leak detector and use it routinely.
+A BSS Examiner can also use this device to check the system is gas tight too, if it is installed correctly.

-Where a bubble tester isn't fitted, the BSS Examiner must use a device called a manometer, this has to be connected to a gas test point.
+Where a bubble leak detector isn't fitted, the BSS Examiner must use a device called a manometer, this has to be connected to a gas test point.

 The test point is simply a threaded opening into the gas system.
 It is sealed by a screw action nipple.
 To test the system, the nipple is undone, the manometer is connected up, the test is carried out, the manometer is then disconnected and the nipple is tightened back down.
 It is tightened sufficiently to seal the test point once more to prevent a gas leak, but not so tight as to damage the seal and cause a gas leak.